k0nsl/k0nsl_blog/_pages/bought-korean-car.md

 <li>Koreans have never had a plan to annihilate Germany, England has - it was
 called the `Lindemann Plan´ and the USA have had two (!) they were called the `Morgenthau Plan´ and the `Kaufmann Plan´.</li>
-<li>Korean newspapers did not celebrate such mass-murder genocidal plans as</li>
+<li>Korean newspapers did not celebrate such mass-murder genocidal plans as
-did America´s  Time magazine and the Financial Times of London.</li>
+did America´s  Time magazine and the Financial Times of London.
 <li>Koreans have not stolen German territory.</li>
 <li>Koreans have not mass-murdered our population.</li>
 <li>Koreans have not tortured German soldiers to death.</li>